Discover the 5 Benefits of Ginger Water

 - Strain off the liquid.

-- You can consume ginger water hot or cold.
+- Finally, you can consume ginger water hot or cold.

 - If you prefer, you can also sweeten it with a little honey or stevia.

-Ginger water can be accompanied by countless spices, but cardamom, cinnamon, and lemon juice are the ingredients that are most commonly added to this tea.
+Ginger water can be accompanied by countless spices, however, cardamom, cinnamon, and lemon juice are the ingredients that are most commonly added to this tea.

-Here are the top five health benefits you get when you drink ginger water.
+Top five health benefits when you drink ginger water

 2. It improves your digestion